OpenNebula/docs/source/advanced_components/ddc/template/physical.rst

             size: 253
             type: IP4

-The main template extends the datastores and network with one EC2 host:
+The main template extends the datastores and network with one AWS host:

 .. code::